senthilkumarashok/roman-numerals-converter/README.md

 `http://localhost:8080/romannumeral/v1?query=50`

-## To access the list of metrics through actuator
+## To access the list of metrics available through actuator
 `http://localhost:8080/actuator/prometheus`

 ## In case we have so many results data , then we can implement Pagination which will retreive by passing page and size